 One of the most appealing things about an island is the way it makes cooking more social.
 By adding barstools, you invite your family and guests to sit and snack or sip while you cook.
 They might even be inspired to help out!

-The island counter-top is an ideal place for a quick meal and easy clean-up.
-The bar counter can be set up on a higher level above the rest of the island creating two levels for two different purposes.
+The island countertop is an ideal place for a quick meal and easy clean-up.
+The bar counter can be set up on a higher level above the rest of the island, creating two levels for two different purposes.

 You can incorporate even more visual variety with bright or contrasting barstools.